 Reduces Pain in the Hands and Elbows - When tented, the Ergo Pro keyboard is higher in the centre.
 This configuration tilts the hands so that the thumbs are higher than the little fingers, a position that causes less strain on the muscles of the forearm than the traditional, pronated, or "palms down" position.
 The result is reduced fatigue and pain in the muscles of the elbow, forearm and hand.
 Learn More About Pronation.

 Reduces Jarring Impact on the Fingers - Mechanical keyswitches do not need to strike the bottom of the keyboard to generate the keystroke.
 This feature, especially in combination with the full key travel distance (3.5 mm) and tactile feedback (indicating the point at which the keystroke has been actuated) means that individuals soon learn to use a lighter touch on a mechanical keyswitch than they would on a membrane or a scissor switch key.
 The result is often a considerable reduction in the amount of pain and fatigue experienced in the hands and fingers.

 Improves Typing Speed and Accuracy - Slightly concave key caps help keep the fingers oriented on the home row, and enhance keying accuracy.
 Tactile feedback when the keystroke is actuated discourages from pressing a key down more than it needs to be, allowing a faster transition from key to key.

-Can Reduce Keystrokes - The option of custom programming custom macros up to 60 characters in length means that when lengthy or complex entries are made repeatedly throughout the day users have the ability to shorten those to a single keystroke.
+Can Reduce Keystrokes - The option of custom programming custom macros up to 60 characters in length means that when lengthy or complex entries are made repeatedly throughout the day typists have the ability to shorten those to a single keystroke.

 Matias Quiet Click Mechanical Keyswitches: Custom-engineered by Matias, the durable mechanical keyswitches are quiet enough to use in an office environment, and are almost as quiet as conventional rubber dome keyboards.
 However, they still provide the tactility and high performance demanded by experienced, proficient typists.

 Tenting and Tilting Options: Three adjustable feet on each side of the keyboard provide the options of tenting the keyboard at a 9° angle or of tilting it at a 4.5° negative tilt, in addition to using it flat.